INL/BlackLab/doc/technical/index-formats/integrated.md

 ### Payload

 The payload uses Lucene's `VInt` (for non-negative numbers) and `ZInt` (an implementation of [variable-length quantity (VLQ)](https://en.wikipedia.org/wiki/Variable-length_quantity)).

-Below we use "this" and "other" to refer to the source and target of the relation.
-This structure allows for storing relations either at the source or target.
-However, we've decided to only ever store relations at the source, so "this" is always the source and "other" is always the target.
+We store a relative position for the target end to save space.

+Relation payloads are always stored at the source position.

 The payload for a relation consists of the following fields:

-* `relOtherStart: ZInt`: relative position of the (start of the) other end (target end).
-Default: `1`.
+* if the first number `X`'s value is `<= -20000`, `relationId = -X - 20000` (Unique id for this relation, which can be used to look up extra information, such as attributes, and maybe other information in the future).
+If `X` is above this number, this is an older pre-release index and the number means `relTargetStart` (relative position of the (start of the) target end).
+Default value: `1`. (eventually we'll drop support for pre-release indexes and use the first number for `relationId` only, without the `-20000` trickery, which is icky and also takes extra space).
-* `flags: byte`: if `0x01` is set, the relation was indexed at the target, otherwise at the source (this flag will always be `0`).
-If `0x02` is set, the relation only has a target (root relation).
-If `0x04` is set, use a default length of 1 for `thisLength` and `otherLength`.
-If `0x08` is set, `targetField` will follow the flags field.
+* `flags: byte`: If `0x02` is set, the relation only has a target (root relation).
+If `0x04` is set, use a default length of 1 for `sourceLength` and `targetLength`.
 The other bits are reserved for future use and must not be set.
 Default: `0`.
-* `targetField: VInt`: (only present if flag `0x08` set) annotated field the target points to.
-Uses the forward index field numbering.
-Default: `0`
+* only if the first number was `relationId` (see above), `flags` is followed by `relTargetStart: ZInt`: relative position of the (start of the) target end.
+Default: `1`.
+If the first number was `relTargetStart`, it will obviously not be repeated here.
-* `thisLength: VInt`: length of this end of the relation (source).
-For a word group, this would be greater than one.
-For inline tags, this is set to 0.
+* `sourceLength: VInt`: length of the source end of the relation.
+For a single word this would be 1; for a span of words, greater than one.
+For inline tags, it will be set to 0 (start and end tags are considered to be zero-length).
 Default: `0` (normally) or `1` (if flag `0x04` is set)
-* `otherLength: VInt`: length of the other end of the relation (target).
-For a word group, this would be greater than one.
-For inline tags, this is set to 0.
+* `targetLength: VInt`: length of the target end of the relation.
+For a single word this would be 1; for a span of words, greater than one.
+For inline tags, this will be set to 0 (start and end tags are considered to be zero-length).
 Default: `0` (normally) or `1` (if flag `0x04` is set)

-The purpose of `targetField` is to enable having alignment relations between languages in parallel corpora.
-Each language would be stored in its own annotated field, e.g. `contents_en` might contain English, `contents_nl` Dutch, etc. Relations could be stored in one of the fields, or all of the fields.

-Fields omitted from the end automatically get the default value.
-Therefore, an empty payload means `{ relOtherStart: 1, flags: 0, thisLength: 0, otherLength: 0 }`.
+Fields may be omitted from the end if they have the default value.
+Therefore, an empty payload means `{ relTargetStart: 1, flags: 0, sourceLength: 0, targetLength: 0 }`.

-As another example, the payload `0x81; 0x04` would mean `{ relOtherStart: 1, flags: 4, thisLength: 1, otherLength: 1 }`.
+As another example, the payload `0x81; 0x04` would mean `{ relTargetStart: 1, flags: 4, sourceLength: 1, targetLength: 1 }`.
 Explanation: `0x81` is the `VInt` encoding for `1` (the lower seven bits giving the number and the high bit set because this is the last byte of the number).
 The flag `0x04` is set, so the lengths default to `1` instead of `0`.

-In the future, we might want to include unique relation ids (for some relations), for example to look up hierarchy information about inline tags.
-The unused bits in the `flags` byte could be used as a way to maintain backward binary compatibility with such future additions.

 ### Calculate Lucene span from relation term